parflow/parflow/README-SAMRAI.md

 computation domain is specified as a single parallelepiped in the TCL input script.
 Parflow/SAMRAI will also accept this input but in addition supports specifying the computation domain as a set of parallelepiped subgrids.
-You may have more than one intake_subgrid per processor.
+You may have more than one subgrid per processor.
 This enables the computation domain to more closely match the active region of the problem.

-Note for CLM and WRF runs only a single intake_subgrid is allowed per processor since CLM and WRF only decompose problems in X and Y.  Also the subgrids will need to match the decomposition that WRF is using in X and Y.
+Note for CLM and WRF runs only a single subgrid is allowed per processor since CLM and WRF only decompose problems in X and Y.  Also the subgrids will need to match the decomposition that WRF is using in X and Y.